 Self-assembly is a hallmark of biological systems as organisms construct functional complex materials and structures from simpler components.
-The use of self-assembly in the fabrication of new materials is attractive owing to its inherent versatility and potential for mass production.1 Research has focused primarily on systems where the formation of macrostructures does not require the continuous input of energy,^{2-5} a process known as equilibrium self-assembly.
-Another route to self-assembly is dynamic: where structures persist only while energy is being supplied to the system.6 Artificial micron-scale motors, immersed in a fuel laden fluid, have been shown to spontaneously self-organize into crystal structures,7 and form into asters of two or more particles.8 These studies have active components, producing a local fluid flow which leads to motility.
-A striking aspect of these active systems is their potential for emergent dynamics, whereby individuals and groups have qualitatively different behaviour,9 such as flocking,10 formation of flow structures on larger scales than the individual components,11 or collective flows which are faster than those induced by individual active particles.12 building block.
+The use of self-assembly in the fabrication of new materials is attractive owing to its inherent versatility and potential for mass production.
+Research has focused primarily on systems where the formation of macrostructures does not require the continuous input of energy,2-5 a process known as equilibrium self-assembly.
+Another route to self-assembly is dynamic: where structures persist only while energy is being supplied to the system.
+Artificial micron-scale motors, immersed in a fuel laden fluid, have been shown to spontaneously self-organize into crystal structures, and form into asters of two or more particles.
+These studies have active components, producing a local fluid flow which leads to motility.
+A striking aspect of these active systems is their potential for emergent dynamics, whereby individuals and groups have qualitatively different behaviour, such as flocking, formation of flow structures on larger scales than the individual components, or collective flows which are faster than those induced by individual active particles.

+Here we describe how two of the simplest machines can be formed by dynamic self-assembly from a single type of building block.
 Active, but immotile, rods spontaneously selfassemble into structures that exhibit the two fundamental types of motion: rotation and translation (Fig. 1).
 This occurs without imposing any external field.
-Assemblies can transition between rotor and swimmer, leading to behaviour reminiscent of the run-and-tumble motion of E. coli.13 The type and direction of motion is determined by the configuration of rods in an assembly, thereby linking the self-assembly to the emergent motility.
+Assemblies can transition between rotor and swimmer, leading to behaviour reminiscent of the run-and-tumble motion of E. coli.
+The type and direction of motion is determined by the configuration of rods in an assembly, thereby linking the self-assembly to the emergent motility.
 This is a rare example of artificial dynamic self-assembly and therefore represents an important step towards making more complex micron-scale machines.